aws-samples/serverless-patterns/s3-lambda-rekognition-iot-cdk/README.md

-# Use Event Driven Architecture (EDA) to promote worker safety using S3, Lambda, Rekognition, and IoT
+# Use event-driven architecture (EDA) to promote worker safety using Amazon S3, AWS Lambda, Amazon Rekognition, and AWS IoT Core

-This pattern demonstrates how to detect if individuals are wearing the correct Personal  Protective Equipment and sends an alert via IoT Core.
-This pattern is compatible with the published AWS IoT Puppy Park workshop.
+This pattern demonstrates how to detect if individuals are wearing the correct personal protective equipment (PPE) and sends an alert via IoT Core.
+This pattern is compatible with the published [AWS IoT Puppy Park workshop](https://catalog.workshops.aws/iot-puppy-park).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/